• Skip to main content

 Using real china just makes it so special.
 This is the perfect occasion to get them out and show them off.

 Finally, don’t forget to add a lovely centerpiece to your table.
-I like to use a big showy bouquet because it enhances the theme of the party.
+I like to use a small vase with rose cuttings from my yard, but you can also pick up a small bouquet at your local market.

 Let me send you a FREE TEACUP STORY printable.
 This story will share your real value and worth, despite our flaws along with weekly encouragement, recipes and afternoon tea tips.